Heathridge - Connolly

 Heathridge - Connolly is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Heathridge - Connolly's dwellings, as per the latest Census, consisted of 90.0% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Heathridge - Connolly's dwelling structure, as per the latest Census, consisted of 90.0% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Heathridge - Connolly was at 31.3%, with mortgaged dwellings at 48.2% and rented ones at 20.5%.
-The median monthly mortgage repayment was $1,902, below Perth metro's average of $2,080.
-Median weekly rent in the area was $380, compared to Perth metro's $400.
-Nationally, Heathridge - Connolly's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Heathridge - Connolly stood at 31.3%, with mortgaged dwellings at 48.2% and rented ones at 20.5%.
+The median monthly mortgage repayment was $1,902, lower than Perth metro's $2,080.
+The median weekly rent was $380, compared to Perth metro's $400.
+Nationally, Heathridge - Connolly's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing